 Searchable Snapshots

-The ability to create an “offline” search experience, thus significantly reducing the amount of hardware required to run Elasticsearch clusters with older, less frequently accessed data, is a true game changer for many use-cases.
+The ability to create an “offline” search experience, thus significantly reducing the amount of hardware required to run Elasticsearch clusters with older, less frequently accessed data, is a true game changer for many use cases.

 Elasticsearch has this feature implemented and in very wide use for a while now; while OpenSearch have just recently released it and it’s still marked as experimental.
 However, and very importantly - Elasticsearch requires a paid license on a high tier (Enterprise) to make use of this feature, while in OpenSearch Searchable Snapshots is a completely free feature.